Louisville edges Boston College 41-39 to break ACC slide

 “We needed one stop.
 One stop,” BC coach Steve Addazio said.
 “We’ve been a little up and down defensively.
 We’ve got to smooth that out.”

+Louisville used two QBs to get it done.
 Cardinals freshman Evan Conley completed 10 of 16 passes for 140 yards and a 23-yard TD to Dez Fitzpatrick for 38-29 lead early in the fourth quarter.
-He alternated with Micale Cunningham, who was 13 of 18 passing for 288 yards and 59-yard TD.
+He alternated at times with Micale Cunningham, who was 13 of 18 passing for 288 yards and 59-yard TD.

-Javian Hawkins rushed for a career-high 172 yards on 25 carries for the Cardinals.
+Hawkins rushed for a career-high 172 yards and a TD on 25 carries for the Cardinals.

 Dennis Grosel passed for three TDs in relief of BC starter Anthony Brown, who left early in the second quarter with a left leg injury.
-Brown hit 6 of 7 passes for 193 yards with a 77-yard TD to tight end Hunter Long in the first and positioned the Eagles to tie before his injury.
+Brown hit 6 of 7 passes for 193 yards with a 72-yard TD to tight end Hunter Long in the first and positioned the Eagles to tie on Grosel’s first TD before his injury.

+“It hurts, but our mindset was to focus as much as we can” Grosel said.
+“Defense did what they could, worked their (butts) off.”

 THE TAKEAWAY

 Boston College must move forward without its veteran QB, who watched the rest of the game on crutches.
-The Eagles appear to be in good hands with Grosel, who hit Korab Idrizi with all three TD passes before Travis Levy put them within 38-36 with a 37-yard scoring run.
+The Eagles appear to be in good hands with Grosel, who hit Korab Idrizi with two TD passes before Travis Levy put them within 38-36 with a 37-yard scoring run.
 They were still left with their second consecutive ACC loss.

-Louisville didn’t give first-year coach Scott Satterfield a signature win by any means.
-It was still notable as the Cardinals clicked offensively whether Cunningham or Conley were behind center.
-The defense yielded 259 yards rushing but didn’t allow AD Dillon to gash them like 2017, when he had 272 with four TDs.
+Louisville didn’t give Satterfield a signature win by any means.
+His first ACC win was still notable, and the Cardinals clicked offensively whether Cunningham or Conley were behind center.
+The defense yielded 259 yards rushing but didn’t allow AJ Dillon to gash them like 2017, when he had 272 with four TDs.

 UP NEXT